Rainforest QA's Employee Performance Review Best Practices

 It was up to Lauren to find the company’s new performance management platform.
 “Heather, the VP of People, said ‘Hey, your job is to demo tools and pick the best one for us.
 We’re going to launch our review cycle in December.’”

 Simplicity and ease-of-use were essential for the Rainforest team because they didn’t want to get weighed down by another complicated tool.
 The team also wanted to give managers and employees the best user experience because they knew that they needed high engagement to make performance management work.
+At the same time, they wanted the information recorded on the software -- such as check-ins and real-time feedback -- to be measurable and useful.

 Lauren had used Reflektive at her last company but she selected Lattice for Rainforest.
 “I did demos with Reflektive and Lattice because those were our top choices.
 We ultimately we went with Lattice because it was simple and easy to use for admins and users.”